Top Reasons for Power Mobility Devices (PMD) Non-Affirmations - JA DME

 Top Reasons for Power Mobility Devices (PMD) Non-Affirmations

 The Jurisdiction A, DME MAC, Medical Review Department conducts Prior Authorization (PA) reviews for select durable medical equipment, prosthetics, orthotics, and supplies (DMEPOS) items per the CMS.
+The quarterly non-affirmation results from July 2024 – September 2024 pertaining to medical necessity and replacement criteria are as follows:

-- The face-to-face examination does not demonstrate the beneficiary is able to operate the tiller steering system of the power operated vehicle.
-This accounts for 11% of non-affirmations.
+- Face-to-face examination does not demonstrate the beneficiary is able to operate the tiller steering system of the power operated vehicle.
+Refer to Local Coverage Determination L33789 Policy Article A52498.

 Educational Resources

-Suppliers can also view resources related to applicable HCPCS codes, submitting PA requests, documentation requirements, educational resources and CMS Resources via the Required Prior Authorization Programs webpage.
+Suppliers can view resources related to applicable HCPCS codes, submitting PA requests, documentation requirements, educational resources and CMS Resources via the Required Prior Authorization Programs webpage.

 Noridian provides education via supplier workshops, training opportunities, and presentations.
+See the CMS Internet Only Manual (IOM), Publication 100-08, Medicare Program Integrity Manual, Chapter 3 information about probe/error validation reviews.

-Policy Education
+LCD and Policy Education

 All the following basic criteria (A-C) must be met for a power mobility device (HCPCS K0800-K0898) or a push-rim activated power assist device (HCPCS E0986) to be covered.
 Additional coverage criteria for specific devices are listed below.